Abstract

 with any button, progress bar or previous/next fragment arrow buttons.
 It is then

-these elements of the menu.
-When the user scrolls down the page and the top buttons
+elements of the menu.
+When the user scrolls down the page and the top buttons overlap

-overlap the text, there is also a transparency trigger.
-These features are activated
+the text, there is also a transparency trigger.
+These features are activated as an

-as an effort to maximize the user focus on reading the text and are another extra
+effort to maximize the user focus on reading the text and are another extra step

-resembles a user activity that does not break the reading flow: by clicking on the
+a user activity that does not break the reading flow: by clicking on the matching

-matching button (“Highlight the most relevant words”), left button on top (shortcut
+button (“Highlight the most relevant words”), left button on top

-[R]), the 4 most relevant words are highlighted in blue, as presented in Figure 5.
+(shortcut [R]), the 4 most relevant words are highlighted in blue, as presented in

-This number was decided after extensive experimentation and fine tuning, trying to
+Figure 5.
+This number was decided after extensive experimentation and fine tuning,

-find a balance between actual relevant content highlighting and not highlighting too
+trying to find a balance between actual relevant content highlighting and not

 The reader can also see his/her own history of reading by pressing the button on the